 Add the scored duck, skin-side down, to a cold, dry pan over a low-medium heat.
-Cook for 10-15 minutes, skin-side down only, or until the skin is golden and crispy and the fat under the skin, rendered.
+Cook skin-side down only for 10-15 minutes, or until the skin is golden and crispy and the fat underneath it is rendered.

 Tip: by cooking this over a low-medium heat, you'll render all of the fat.